Astounding-GM-tools/astounding-cards/docs/TOKENS_AND_PRICING.md

 - Deck generation is always free to maximize engagement
 - Images are the monetization point (community library grows with use)
 - 500 token welcome bonus lets users try ~5 images immediately

+## Future: Admin Dashboard

+- Could store welcome bonus in an `admin_config` table
+- Trigger function reads from table instead of hardcoded value
+- Admin UI to adjust settings without SQL knowledge
+- For now: manual SQL updates are simple and sufficient